Coffee Pruning

 At Nordic Approach, we often work with producers who apply selective pruning as part of a long-term quality strategy.
 Well-pruned trees produce more consistent cherries, are easier to harvest, and are less prone to disease.

-We don’t manage farms directly, but we work with producers and agronomists to understand the farming practices that support long-term quality.
-Pruning is often part of that discussion — especially when trees are aging, yields are dropping, or ripening becomes uneven.
-The condition of the coffee tree is connected to the cup profile, and pruning is one of many tools a producer can use to improve both.
+Our CEO Morten Wennersgard explains "We don’t manage farms directly, but we work with producers and agronomists to understand the farming practices that support long-term quality" and he adds "pruning can be part of that discussion, especially when trees are aging, yields are dropping, or ripening becomes uneven.
+The condition of the coffee tree is connected to the cup profile, and pruning is one of many tools a producer can use to improve both."

 FAQ about Coffee Pruning